airclip/airclip-desktop/README.md

 # ClipSynk

-Desktop(macOS, Window and Linux) app for ClipSynk.
+The ClipSynk desktop app for macOS, Windows and Linux.

 ## Contributing